-15,000,000 SHARES

-BOSTON PROPERTIES, INC.

-[LOGO OF BOSTON PROPERTIES, INC. APPEARS HERE]
+20,000,000 SHARES BOSTON PROPERTIES, INC. [LOGO OF BOSTON PROPERTIES, INC. APPEARS HERE] COMMON STOCK

-COMMON STOCK

-Boston Properties, Inc. is one of the largest owners and developers of office properties in the United States, with a significant presence in Greater Boston, Greater Washington, D.C., midtown Manhattan and Baltimore, Maryland.
-Since the Company's initial public offering in June 1997 (the "Initial Offering"), the Company has acquired three office properties; entered into contracts to acquire ten office properties expected to close in January and February 1998; and is currently developing six properties, consisting of five office properties and one 221 room hotel.
+Boston Properties, Inc. is one of the largest owners and developers of office properties in the United States, with a significant presence in Greater Boston, Greater Washington, D.C., midtown Manhattan, Baltimore, Maryland and Richmond, Virginia.
+Since the Company's initial public offering in June 1997 (the "Initial Offering"), the Company has acquired six office properties; entered into contracts to acquire seven office properties expected to close in February 1998; and is currently developing six properties, consisting of five office properties and one 221 room hotel.
 The aggregate anticipated investment since the Initial Offering for these acquisitions and developments is approximately \$1.2 billion.
-The Company owns 92 properties (including the six properties under development and the ten office properties under contract) aggregating approximately 18.2 million square feet.
-In addition, the Company owns, has under contract or has options to acquire twelve parcels of land that will support approximately 1.5 million square feet of development.
+The Company owns 92 properties (including the six properties under development and the seven office properties under contract) aggregating approximately 18.2 million square feet.
+In addition, the Company owns, has under contract or has options to acquire 14 parcels of land that will support approximately 2.2 million square feet of development.
 The Company was formed to succeed to the real estate development, redevelopment, acquisition, management, operating and leasing businesses associated with the predecessor company founded by Mortimer B. Zuckerman and Edward H. Linde in 1970.
-Upon completion of this Offering and the expected application of the net proceeds therefrom, the Company's management and Board of Directors will own a 23.8% economic interest in the Company, equal to approximately \$569.7 million as of December 29, 1997.
-The Company is a fully integrated, self-administered and self-managed real estate company and expects to qualify as a real estate investment trust ("REIT") for federal income tax purposes for the year ended December 31, 1997.
+Upon completion of this Offering and the expected application of the net proceeds therefrom, the Company's management and Board of Directors will own a 22.3% economic interest in the Company, equal to approximately \$602.9 million as of January 26, 1998.
+The Company is a fully integrated, self-administered and self-managed real estate company and expects to qualify as a real estate investment trust ("REIT") for federal income tax purposes for the taxable year ended December 31, 1997.

 All of the shares of the Common Stock offered hereby are being sold by the Company.
-Of the 15,000,000 shares of Common Stock being offered hereby, 12,000,000 shares are being offered initially in the United States and Canada by the U.S. Underwriters and 3,000,000 shares are being offered initially outside the United States and Canada by the International Managers.
+Of the 20,000,000 shares of Common Stock being offered hereby, 16,000,000 shares are being offered initially in the United States and Canada by the U.S. Underwriters and 4,000,000 shares are being offered initially outside the United States and Canada by the International Managers.
 See "Underwriting."

 The Common Stock is listed on the New York Stock Exchange (the "NYSE") under the symbol "BXP."
-On December 29, 1997, the reported last sale price of the Common Stock on the NYSE was \$33.1875 per share.
+On January 26, 1998, the reported last sale price of the Common Stock on the NYSE was \$35.125 per share.
+SEE "RISK FACTORS" BEGINNING ON PAGE 12 FOR CERTAIN FACTORS RELEVANT TO AN